bazingagin/bazingagin.github.io/_posts/2023-11-08-compression.md

 <br>

-Remember from the 2nd perspective (the perspective of generative models), we were trying to learn the data distribution so that we can generate the input message.
+Remember from the perspective of generative models, we were trying to learn the data distribution so that we can generate the input message.
 Then let's just look into the data distribution:

 $$\log p(\mathbf{x}) = \log\int p(\mathbf{x}\vert \mathbf{z})p(\mathbf{z}) d\mathbf{z}$$